Cerebellar hypoplasia: Treatment

 There is no standard course of treatment for cerebellar hypoplasia.
 Treatment depends upon the underlying disorder and the severity of symptoms.
 Generally, treatment is symptomatic and supportive.
 Balance rehabilitation techniques may benefit those experiencing difficulty with balance.
-Therapies include physical, occupational, speech/language, visual, psychiatric/behavioral meds, and special education.

 Prognosis

 The prognosis of this developmental disorder is highly based on the underlying disorder.
 Cerebellar hypoplasia may be progressive or static in nature.
 Some cerebellar hypoplasia resulting from congenital brain abnormalities/malformations are not progressive.
 Progressive cerebellar hypoplasia is known for having poor prognosis, but in cases where this disorder is static, prognosis is better.